chriMay/Image_Harvester/readme.md

 Once the settings(frameRate, exposureTime, etc) are applied, they are "stored" independent of opening and closing the device as long the device stays connected to the host.
 Once the connection to the host is lost, the settings of the device jump back to default settings.

-# Some usefull Info before Starting
+# Some useful Info before Starting

 To get the current values of some settings there are mostly used to functions depending on the type of the value (string or float/integer)